 A weighted average is a calculation used to give more weight to more influential values within a data set, and lower weight to values with less influence.

-As it relates to shares of outstanding stock, the weighted average calculation gives greater weight to larger numbers of outstanding shares and to longer durations, and gives less weight to smaller number of shares and to shorter durations.
+As it relates to shares of outstanding stock, the weighted average calculation gives greater weight to larger numbers of outstanding shares and longer durations and gives less weight to the smaller number of shares and shorter durations.

 To illustrate the difference between simple average and weighted average, suppose a company has 10,000 shares outstanding at the beginning of the year and 20,000 shares outstanding at the end of the year.
 Using a simple average formula, the average number of shares outstanding would be 15,000 (30,000 ÷ 2 = 15,000).

-The following results from the calculator on this page shows how the weighted average calculation more accurately reflects the day-to-day average of outstanding shares.
+The following results from the calculator on this page show how the weighted average calculation more accurately reflects the day-to-day average of outstanding shares.

 |Weighted average outstanding shares »||10,411|

-Here are the steps to calculate the weighted average of number of shares outstanding based on durations stated in number of days:
+Here are the steps to calculate the weighted average of the number of shares outstanding based on durations stated in the number of days:

 Note that if you find yourself trying to calculate weighted average manually, it will be easier -- though less accurate -- to work with durations stated in months.
-In that case you would divide the number of months in each change in outstanding shares by the total months in order to arrive at the percentages in column D above.
+In that case, you would divide the number of months in each change in outstanding shares by the total months to arrive at the percentages in column D above.